Ruhr: Demographics

 Dortmund is the largest city of the Ruhr.

 Essen is the second largest city of the Ruhr.

 The local regiolect of German is commonly called Ruhrdeutsch (Ruhrgebietsdeutsch, Ruhrpottdeutsch, Ruhrpottisch, Ruhrpöttisch) although there is really no uniform regiolect that justifies designation as a single regiolect.
 It is rather a working-class sociolect with influences from the various dialects found in the area and changing even with the professions of the workers.
 A major common influence stems from the coal mining tradition of the area.
 For example, quite a few locals prefer to call the Ruhr either "Pott", which is a derivate of "Pütt" (pitmen's term for mine; cp. the English "pit"), or "Revier".

-During the nineteenth century, the Ruhr attracted up to 500,000 ethnic Poles, Masurians and Silesians from East Prussia and Silesia in a migration known as Ostflucht (flight from the east).
+During the nineteenth century, the Ruhr attracted up to 500,000 Poles, Masurians and Silesians and a similar number of ethnic Germans from East Prussia, Silesia, and other eastern regions of the Kingdom of Prussia in a migration known as Ostflucht (flight from the east).
 By 1925, the Ruhrgebiet had around 3,800,000 inhabitants.
 Most of the new inhabitants came from Eastern Europe, but immigrants also came from France, Ireland, and the United Kingdom.
 It has been claimed that immigrants came to the Ruhr from over 140 countries.
 Almost all their descendants today speak German as a first language, and for various reasons, they do not identify with their Polish roots and traditions, often their Polish family names only remain as a sign of their past.